 If all of these possibilities don’t seem likely, we suggest stopping the use of treats and table food for a time.
 This will encourage them to eat their food.

 When to Go to the Vet

 When your dog begins to lose weight or act differently, it’s time to get some help.
 Call your vet to make an appointment.
 They will do a necessary workup such as blood tests and a physical.
 If those tests don’t come up with anything yet the symptoms persist, they may suggest a more invasive test involving examination of the gastrointestinal tract.
 Your vet may have some ideas on how to provide the right kind of diet for your dog’s issues.
-If it’s decided your Cockapoo’s fussy eating is behavioral, they may refer you to a dog behavioral specialist.
+If it’s decided your Cockapoo’s fussy eating is behavioural, they may refer you to a dog behavioural specialist.